reph0t/CTF/OverTheWire/Bandit/Level_2.md

 The password for the next level is stored in a file called spaces in this filename located in the home directory

->[!NOTE]
-> You will use the same command to login in to different bandit levels.

 **Commands you may need to solve this level**

 `ls , cd , cat , file , du , find`